methodgames/methodgames.github.io/roleplay.md

 The PVP Raid Zone Rules (**PRZ**) is an area of the map that will focus on our take of vanilla-style gameplay, but many server rules and values will still apply.
 To avoid conflict, some specific <u>gameplay related</u> rules will be explicitly stated below by category. **Please remember to always be respectful of each other.**

+**Please note, the PRZ rules have been completly changed and are therefore subject to change and clarification to address the needs of the server and of this area.**

 #### General:
 - Killing on sight (KOS) is allowed.
-- <s>Griefing (placing and breaking traps, authorizing on a TC to deny access) is allowed, but</s> building with the intention of blocking building privilege is not allowed.
 - Items lost in this area are not recoverable.
 - There is a max team size of 8 for PVP and bases in this area.

 #### Building Rules:
-- Walling off monuments is not allowed.
-Test generators are allowed. <s>Trap bases are allowed.</s> External TCs should only be used for securing building privilege around compounds.
+- <s>Walling off monuments is not allowed.</s> Test generators are allowed. <s>Trap bases are allowed.</s>
-- Traps should not hit anyone outside a base or compound (this includes peacekeeps as a passing player could be marked hostile).
+- Traps should not hit anyone outside of the PRZ (this includes peacekeeps as a passing player could be marked hostile).
 Traps that do not follow this may be temporarily adjusted to mitigate harm.
-Trap bases are not allowed.

 #### Raiding and Looting Rules:
-- Offline raiding (breaking building blocks) is not allowed. <s>Offline and online looting is allowed.</s>
+- Offline raiding (breaking building blocks) is allowed.
+Offline and online looting is allowed.
-    - <s>You may loot and break boxes and tool cupboards in unsecure areas of a base.
-Unlootable deployables should not be destroyed.</s>
-    - <s>Building ladders, flying, etc. can be used to gain access to unsecure areas of a base.</s>
-    - <s>Twig is not considered secure and can be broken.
-Compounds are not considered secure.</s>
-    - Tugboats in PRZ are classified as vehicles and therefore can be broken into while a player is offline.
+    - Tugboats in PRZ are classified as vehicles and can be broken into.
-- <s>PVP should not turn into a raid without first confirming online status.</s>
-- <s>Online Raiding*:</s>
-    - <s>Your base can be online raided if ½ of your team (rounded up) is online with at least one active person in the base when a raid begins: ⌈0.5 * team size⌉.
-Raiders must check with an admin via discord ticket to confirm online status.
-Raiders and defenders will have a 24-hour cooldown before being eligible to participate in another raid.</s>
-    - <s>Raiders should receive a response within 12 hours of a raid request.
-The raid target should be confirmed before online status is checked.
-Once online status is confirmed and both the raiders and defenders have been notified that a raid is imminent, the raid should begin.</s>
-    - <s>Counters may engage in PVP and may raid only using explosives obtained from countering.</s>
-    - <s>A raid is over when the raiders have not used any explosives for 10 minutes.</s>
-        - <s>Consent to an online raid may not be rescinded without the agreement of all parties.</s>
-        - <p style="margin-bottom: -15px;"> <s><b>Raids require moderation and therefore may be delayed due to staff availability.</b></s>

 #### PVP Rules:
-- Players should be able to enter this area without being attacked immediately.
+- Players should be able to enter this area without being attacked immediately .
 Players in this zone may not attack players outside of it and vice versa.
-If a fight breaks out in a non-temporary PVP zone, the fight can continue until both parties leave the designated area.
-The new life rule does not apply to the PRZ or monuments that extend into the PRZ.
+If a fight breaks out in the PRZ, the fight should stop as soon as any players leaves the PVP zone.
+The new life rule does not apply to the PRZ or portions of monuments that extend into the PRZ.
 - The work cart station in this zone is only considered PVP above ground.
 - If the train tunnel entrance is located in the PRZ, PVP is only permitted when a player is outside the tunnel entrance and not underneath the tunnel entrance.